mildsunrise/py-struct/README.md

 **Fixed-size struct serialization, using Python 3.9 annotated type hints**

-This was originally uploaded as a Gist because it's not intended as a serious project, but I decided to take it a bit further and add some features.

 Features:
  - One file, zero dependencies
- - Easy to use, just annotate your fields and use the decorator
+ - Easy to use, just annotate your fields and derive from `Struct`
  - Overridable (just define `__load__`, `__save__`, `__size__`, `__align__`)
  - Compatible with dataclasses
  - Integer / float primitives